AlexanderPoone/CloudProject/_paper_reviews/paper2.md

 https://jimdowney.net/2012/03/05/be-careful-with-sloppy-quorums/
 Both Cassandra and DynamoDB uses hinted handoff.

+A page in the Riak wiki states that “R + W > N ensures strong consistency in a cluster” and includes a reference to the post by Vogels on eventual consistency.
+However, a recent Basho posting states that Riak uses sloppy quorums by default, though it uses strict quorums whenever the values of PR and PW are used rather than R and W. Overall, I didn’t find the Riak documentation clear on this important distinction.

 | Problem | Technique | Advantage |
 |---------|-----------|-----------|
 | Dataset partitioning || Consistent hashing || Incremental, possibly linear scalability in proportion to the number of collaborating nodes.